Holiday

 Here are some practices to consider:

 Guard these practices fiercely — it’s essential to keeping your mental health in the best condition possible.
-Don’t let taking care of you take a back seat.
+Don’t let taking care of yourself take a back seat.

 Practice Financial Self Care

-Money troubles and financial strain are one of the leading causes of holiday season stress, according to numerous studies and surveys.
+Financial strain is one of the leading causes of holiday season stress, according to numerous studies and surveys.
 The pressure to spend money on gifts, décor, parties, and attire, travel arrangements, and of course, the uptick in the electricity bill can cause anyone to break a sweat.
 Financial stress can spoil the most festive of seasons.

 One way to protect your mental health in this respect is to practice financial self-care.
 While it might not be as fun as a face mask or yoga class, it’s a necessary step toward preventing a strain on your emotional well-being.
 Consider taking inventory of your finances, planning upcoming expenses, and recalibrating expectations for seasonal expenditures.
 Refer back to step two (saying no!) in order to prevent expenses that don’t significantly add joy (i.e., value) to your life this season.